-(CNN) — There are few places on Earth that rival the untamed wilderness and primal seclusion of Myanmar's Mergui Archipelago.
+(CNN) — There are few destinations on Earth that rival the untamed wilderness and primal seclusion of Myanmar's Mergui Archipelago.

 Captain Thomas Bruning knows this all too well.

-"The Mergui made me realize that although the world is changing so rapidly, there are still places that remain untouched, virgin, unspoiled," he tells CNN.
+"The Mergui made me realize that although the world is changing so rapidly, there are still places that remain untouched, virgin, unspoiled," he tells CNN Travel.

 "Sailing around the Mergui feels like you've found something that was lost.
 I'd call it one of the last paradises on Earth."